Building in Public

 Quiet before the storm

 I started on Upwork selling automation services.
-It wasn't glamorous — I was grinding, underbidding, competing with other freelancers for the same projects.
-But to be fair I was learning fast.
-Every client taught me something about systems, about what businesses actually need, about the gap between what people say they want and what actually moves the needle in the real world.
+Underbidding.
+Competing with other freelancers for the same scraps.
+Learning fast — every client taught me something about systems, about the gap between what businesses say they want and what actually moves money.

-The problem with Upwork — and I didn't see this until it was too late — is that you're building on rented land (literally).
-The platform owns the clients.
+The problem with Upwork is that you're building on rented land.
+The platform owns the client.
 The platform owns the relationship.
-You're just a profile in a marketplace, and the second they change the rules, you're done.
+You're a profile in someone else's marketplace, and the second they change the rules, you're done.

 Initiation

-One day, I opened my laptop and my Upwork account was gone.
-Banned.
-No warning, no second chance — just locked out.
-At the time, I was in Limassol, Cyprus.
+I was in Limassol, Cyprus.
 New country, no safety net, no backup plan.
-Just endless walks and CJ Jung (my favorite psychologist) in my ears.
+Endless walks and Jung in my ears.

 The ban email that started everything